opsaaaaa/RPG_Wiki/_clippings/hit-check-magic.md

 - magic

 notes:
-- Check to see if a character hits their target.
+- Check to see if a character hits their target
 ---